dnelson/temet/docs/plotting.rst

 Here we also continue from the corresponding section of the :doc:`first_steps`.

-Similar to above, :py:mod:`plot.general <temet.plot.general>` provides general plotting routines focused on snapshots, i.e. particle-level data.
+Similar to above, :py:mod:`plot.snapshot <temet.plot.snapshot>` provides general plotting routines focused on snapshots, i.e. particle-level data.
 These are also then suitable for non-cosmological simulations.

 For example, we could plot the traditional 2D "phase diagram" of density versus temperature.
 However, we can